 - Local agencies and vendor management agencies must maintain a confidential file that includes the BSI Referral Form, the NYSWIC Complaint Form and the Report Log.
 The Report Log must include the following information: date that the information/allegation was received; name or initials of the staff person who received the allegation; subject of the allegation; and date that the referral or complaint was submitted, by what means, and to whom. - 2.
-Local agencyandvendormanagementagency policyandproceduresmustinclude - Theprocedures for collecting, logging, and filing information related to complaints and suspected fraud or abuse, including documenting in the information system. - Timeframesandprocedures for forwardingsuspectedcases of fraudorabuse to the BSI and resolution. - Timeframesandprocedures forresolvingcomplaints. - Proceduresfor following-upwithcomplainants. - Local agency and vendor management agency staff must receive annual training that includes identifying fraud and abuse, and the process used to document and report allegations to BSI.
+Local agencyandvendormanagementagency policyandproceduresmustinclude - Theprocedures forcollecting,logging,and filinginformation related to complaintsand suspected fraud or abuse, including documenting in the information system. - Timeframesandprocedures forforwardingsuspectedcasesoffraudorabuse to theBSI and resolution. - Timeframesandprocedures for resolving complaints. - Procedures for following-upwithcomplainants. - Local agency and vendor management agency staff must receive annual training that includes identifying fraud and abuse, and the process used to document and report allegations to BSI.
 Training must also include steps staff will take to differentiate complaints that are customer service/educational and/or training based, and the process used to document and resolve the complaint.

-WIC Program Manual

-Section 1038

-Date: 04/2021 Page 3 of 3

 Program Complaints and Suspected Fraud or Abuse